-The COVID-19 outbreak continues to evolve rapidly.
-The extent to which the outbreak may impact our business, preclinical studies and planned clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions and other actions to contain the outbreak or address its impact, such as social distancing and quarantines or lockdowns in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and address the disease.
+The COVID-19 pandemic continues to evolve.
+The extent to which the outbreak may impact our business, preclinical studies and planned clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, travel restrictions and other actions to contain the outbreak or address its impact, such as social distancing and quarantines or lock-downs in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and address the disease.

 We are a development-stage company.
-If we are unable to advance B-VEC, KB105, and KB301 through clinical trials, obtain regulatory approval and ultimately commercialize B-VEC, KB105, or KB301, or if we experience significant delays in doing so, our business will be materially harmed.
+If we are unable to advance our product candidates through clinical trials, obtain regulatory approval and ultimately commercialize our product candidates, or if we experience significant delays in doing so, our business will be materially harmed.

-We are a development-stage company, and B-VEC entered its first clinical trial in May 2018, KB105 entered its first clinical trial in September 2019, and KB301 entered its first trial in August 2020.
-The development and commercialization of B-VEC, KB105, or KB301 (or any other product candidate we may develop) is subject to many uncertainties, including the following:
+We are a development stage company, and B-VEC entered its first clinical trial in May 2018, KB105 entered its first clinical trial in September 2019, and KB301 entered its first trial in August 2020.
+The development and commercialization of our product candidates are subject to many uncertainties, including the following:

-- successful enrollment and completion of clinical trials; - positive results from our current and planned future clinical trials; - receipt of regulatory approvals from applicable regulatory authorities; - successful development of our internal manufacturing processes on an ongoing basis and maintenance of our existing arrangements with third-party manufacturers for clinical supply; - · commercial launch of B-VEC, KB105, and KB301, if and when approved, whether alone or in collaboration with others; - acceptance of B-VEC, KB105, and KB301, if and when approved, by patients, the medical community and third-party payors;
+- successful enrollment and completion of clinical trials; - positive results from our current and planned future clinical trials; - receipt of regulatory approvals from applicable regulatory authorities; - successful development of our internal manufacturing processes on an ongoing basis and maintenance of our existing arrangements with third-party manufacturers for clinical supply; - · commercial launch of our product candidates, if and when approved, whether alone or in collaboration with others; and - acceptance of our product candidates, if and when approved, by patients, the medical community and third-party payors;

-If we fail in one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize B-VEC, KB105, and KB301, which would materially harm our business.
-If we do not receive regulatory approvals for B-VEC, KB105, and KB301, our business, financial condition, results of operations and prospects could be materially and adversely affected.
+If we fail in one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our product candidates, which would materially harm our business.